Orange County Sheriff's Office (Florida): History

 The first sheriff of Orange County dates from the earliest days of Florida's statehood in 1845.
 On January 31, 1845, the area known as Mosquito County in Territorial Florida was renamed Orange County, a name reflective of the spreading blanket of orange groves throughout the region.
 Less than six weeks later, on March 3, 1845, Florida's status as a territory was changed to that of statehood.
 The first statewide election was conducted on May 26, 1845.
 William Henry Williams was elected to serve as Orange County's first sheriff.

-Since 1845, numerous prominent individuals have held the position of the Orange County Sheriff, including David William Mizell.
+Since 1845, numerous prominent individuals have held the position of the Orange County sheriff, including David William Mizell.
 Mizell was the only sheriff killed in the line of duty.
 There have been numerous theories and tales regarding the story which led to his demise, ranging from the local tradition of the Barber–Mizell feud to Reconstruction politics to a lawman simply attempting to do his additional duty of levying fines and collecting taxes.

 In 2000, during a hostage standoff in Orlando, a SWAT team sniper accidentally shot a hostage instead of the hostage-taker.
 The city and the OCSO settled with the hostage's family for $3.9 million dollars, with OCSO paying $1.9 million.

 In 2004, state senator Gary Siplin stated that the OCSO routinely used deadly force against unarmed African Americans.

 Together with the Orlando Police Department, the OCSO responded to the 2016 Orlando nightclub shooting.

-Deaths

-Since 1870, one Sheriff, 17 Deputy Sheriffs, and one Corrections Officer have died in the line of duty.